Recognition & Compliance

 Commitment

-"In my professional opinion, a disclosure made via Proofbox fulfills all the key legal criteria of a state-of-the-art publication and can serve as reliable prior art in patent proceedings."
+"In my professional opinion, a disclosure made via Proofbox fulfills all the key criteria of an internet publication and can serve as reliable prior art in patent proceedings."

-For legally valid internet publications (defensive disclosures), various standards and legal frameworks exist, depending on jurisdiction and intended purpose.
-In the context of publications intended to serve as priority-relevant evidence for innovation or IP claims, and to create legally recognized prior art, specific requirements and legal standards must be fulfilled.
+For valid internet publications (defensive disclosures), various standards and frameworks exist, depending on jurisdiction and intended purpose.

-Defensive publications published via Proofbox meet the legal requirements concerning:
+Defensive publications published via Proofbox meet the requirements concerning:

 • European Patent Convention (EPC)